 top of page

 A few years ago, sitting on an awkwardly-shaped plastic chair in a Medical Humanities seminar, I had one of those life-changing moments that are as thrilling as they are rare.
 Professor Neil Vickers, Professor of English Literature & the Health Humanities at King's College London, was speaking about people becoming sick and those around them pulling away, retreating.
-As a group, we discussed this phenomenon, and whilst I don't remember the exact dialogue, I imagine we said things like 'people don't know what to say so they say nothing', 'they feel too embarrassed to broach the topic', 'people are worried about saying "the wrong thing"' and 'they don't want to be disrespectful and intrude'.
+As a group, we discussed this phenomenon, and whilst I don't remember the exact dialogue, I imagine we said things like 'people don't know what to say so they say nothing', 'they feel too embarrassed to broach the topic', 'people are worried about saying "the wrong thing"' and 'nobody likes to feel they are intruding'.

 Surely though, this constricting of my time means one thing if I am going to continue to write and talk about the things that mean something to me: constraint.
 I am hoping this will be the productive kind— as in, constraint engenders creativity (I guess there's only one way to find out, right?!).
 As I approach another birthday in my thirties under this new-found constraint, I can't help but notice that I have always enjoyed the opposite of 'pulling away, retreating' from things that, like illness, people don't always quite know how to talk about.